Meghaan-Binkley-Hopper/streaming-03-rabbitmq/README.md

 1. Run the file.

 You'll need to fix an error in the program to get it to run.
+#Error was that I had to install pika in order for it to work.
 Once it runs and finishes, we can reuse the terminal.

 ## Version 1 - Execute the Consumer/Listener